 The most frequent complaints about hips involve pain and lack of mobility.
 There are many possible causes for this, but sometimes the solution is a quick adjustment to help restore a more normal range of motion.
 Other areas may be evaluated such as the low back, muscular patterns in the area, or the function of the feet.

 The ribs form a protective cage around our internal organs.
-There are many joints in the rib cage to provide mobility required from breathing and motion of the torso.
+There are many joints in the rib cage to provide mobility required for breathing and motion of the torso.
 These joints may become damaged and out of place, occasionally causing significant sharp pains.
-Rib issues can come from sleeping awkwardly, twisting unexpectedly, or with trauma.
+Rib issues can come from sleeping awkwardly, twisting unexpectedly, or trauma.
 These may cause difficulty breathing, and can even be mistaken for more sinister issues like heart conditions or cancers.
 We have many techniques to adjust varying rib issues.
-It is a quick and cost effective treatment to rule out a cause of chest pains.
+It is a quick and cost-effective treatment to rule out the cause of chest pains.
 However, if you are having acute onset difficulty breathing, severe chest pains, dizziness, or other significant symptoms that came on abruptly, please seek EMERGENCY MEDICAL CARE.

 Strains/sprains and other minor trauma to the wrist and hand may also benefit from chiropractic adjustments.

 Checkout more helpful videos on our YouTube channel by clicking here